Sheryar-bit/Inventory-Tracking-System/README.md

 # **Inventory Tracking System**
-*A scalable backend service for tracking inventory across retail stores, built for Bazaar Technologies' Engineering Internship Challenge.
+*A scalable backend service for tracking inventory across retail stores, built for Bazaar Technologies' Engineering Challenge following the given Case Study.
 Starting from a single kiryana store and evolving into a multi-store, multi-supplier platform with built-in audit capabilities.
-This system must be designed for high performance, scalability, and reliability to support high-volume retail operations.*
+This system is designed for high performance, scalability, and reliability to support high-volume retail operations.*

 ---